 Who Lives in Lexington?

 Lexington, MA is home to nearly 33,000 people today.
 The median age in the city is 45, 70% of residents are married, and more than half the population is made up of families with school-aged children.
 Zip codes in Lexington include 1731, 02420, 02421, and 02451.
 The most common area codes for Lexington are 781 and 339.

-Lexington locals are highly educated; almost 80% of residents here have their Bachelor’s Degree, and 52% hold a Master’s Degree as well.
-Although 70% of people living in Lexington are white, 25% of residents here are of Asian descent, and another 3% identify as multicultural.
+Lexington locals are highly educated; almost 80% of residents here have their bachelor’s degree or higher, and 52% hold a master’s degree as well.
+Although 70% of people living in Lexington are White, 25% of residents here are of Asian descent, and another 3% are two or more races.

 How Much Does it Cost to Live in Lexington?

 Overall, the cost of living in Lexington is 92% higher than the national average and therefore attracts mostly well-to-do professionals and affluent families.
 But for the people living here, the costs are worth it.
 Lexington residents have easy access to one of the most popular cities on the East Coast while being able to escape to their homes at any time.
 Plus, they’re just minutes away from some of the best healthcare systems, entertainment venues, and restaurants in the country.

 One living cost you should consider before you move to Lexington is the cost of housing.
 The median home value in Lexington is $769,400, which is over 5 times more expensive than the country-wide average home price.
 In addition, 26% of homes in Lexington sell for over $1 Million.
 Renters do get a bit of a break, paying an average of $1,800 per month, but rentals here are limited since 80% of locals choose to purchase a home instead of renting.